We believe that persistently illuminating, understanding, and advocating for populations will empower decision-makers and improve outcomes.

 An honors graduate of Radford University, Anna has helped brands and organizations better understand digital media and get the most out of their online presence, developing and implementing highly effective programs that consistently deliver results above the industry average.
 Clients trust her to provide innovative solutions that will move the sales and engagement needle quickly.

 Anna helps lead the management of Feedback services in the U.S, Europe, Africa and the Caribbean.
-She lives in Richmond, Virginia with her husband Brandon and son Lucas.
+She lives in Richmond, Virginia with her husband Brandon and sons Lucas and Nolan.

 Director, Client Services